jasoncoelho/conferenceNotes/PhillyETE2017.md

  - Each page only loads the JS it requires instead of loading an entire a big JS
  - Components are functional in nature
    - take arguments and return HTML
- - pages directory contains the top level pages
+ - Pages directory contains the top level pages
  - Checkout React Dev Tools

   >   <link prefetch>

- - With link, javascript state is maintained
+ - With links, javascript state is maintained